 Which songs sum up this era of Vietnamese music?

-Antoine: For the first time ever (maybe as the first steps of globalisation) indigenous music from all around the world started to influence each other.
-Although that continues today, then it was genuine, led by musicians.
+Antoine: For the first time ever—maybe as the first steps towards globalization—indigenous music from all around the world started to influence each other.
+Although that continues today, then it was genuine, and led by musicians.
 It was a very exciting time.